ekwan/PyPlate/API.md

 #### Static Methods:

-- add(source, destination, volume): Move the given quantity of the *source* substance to the *destination* container.
-A new copy of *destination* wille be returned.
+- add(source, destination, volume):
+  - Move the given quantity of the *source* substance to the *destination* container.
+A new copy of *destination* will be returned.
-- transfer(source, destination, how_much): Move *volume* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
+- transfer(source, destination, how_much):
+  - Move *volume* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
   - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
   - *source* can be a container, a plate, or a slice of a plate.
+- create_stock_solution(what, concentration, solvent, volume)
+  - Create a new container with the desired volume and containing the desired concentration of `what`.
+  - If `what` is a liquid, volumes will be calculated appropriately.

 [//]: # (- transfer&#40;source_container, volume&#41;:** Move `volume` from `source_container` to here, decreasing the amount in `source_container` and increasing the amount in this object.
 Note that all `Substances` should be transferred in proportion to their volumetric ratios &#40;as pipettes are not Substance-selective!&#41;.
 As `Containers` are immutable, this function returns `new_source_container` and `new_destination_container`. )

-[//]: # (**Stacking:** What happens when we try to stack Substances with `add` or `add_from`?
-My suggestion is that if they are in the same units, then stacking is allowed.
-If they are in different units, then density/molecular_weight conversions must be possible.
-Otherwise, throw an exception.)

 [//]: # (*Should there be a convenience method for performing a dilution?*)